mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2022-06-15**

 ### Important Upgrade Notes
  - MySQL self-hosted customers may notice the migration taking longer than usual when having a large number of rows in the ``FileInfo`` table.
+For MySQL, it takes around 19s for a table of size 0.7M rows.
+For PostgreSQL, it takes around 1.3ms for a table of size 0.7M rows.
  - CRT GA upgrade notes?
  - All channel header icons registered by plugins were moved to the new App Bar, even if they do not explicitly use the new registry function to render a component there.
  - Boards: manual refresh on license change